zepto-lang/match/README.md

 to 34 lines).
 Some of the weaknesses are:

 - Nesting and taking doesn't really play well with data structures other than lists.
+  While (byte)vectors also work within structures, they currently do not work on the top level.
 - There are no regexes, simply because zepto does not have regexes *yet*.
 - There is no "catch-all" clause.